Tyler3D/Multi-Ogar-Edited-Unlimited/README.md

-# MultiOgar - Edited
+# MultiOgar - Unlimited
 Ogar game server with fast and smooth vanilla physics and multi-protocol support.

-Since Barbosik stopped working on the original MultiOgar, I decided to continue it on this fork =D
+This is my Mess around Fork of Mult-Ogar-Edited.
+It's purpose is to have OgarUL like feature implemented into Multi-Ogar- Edited

 Current version: **1.5.0**